marcopeg/learnjs/contents/codepen/README.md

 It's a shortcut that let you dig right into Web Development pulp.
 No boring steps, no platform-dependant struggle (they will come later on anyway...)

+## Let's Get Started

+Here is a short video that will introduce you to CodePen.io, your goal is to become comfortable with the basic editor options and with creating and sharing a pen with your friends.

+{% youtube embed="G9J-KcqcQYY" %}{% endyoutube %}

 [1]: https://codepen.io "Run HTML/CSS/Javascript online and share your work"